 So, to recap all my top picks:

-- Ooma – Best for Adding VoIP to Existing SMB Phone Systems
+- Ooma Office – Best for adding VoIP to Existing SMB Phone Systems

 Regardless of the route you go, don’t forget to consider your requirements, budget, and the criteria we talked about as you go through the process of choosing the best VoIP phone service for your business.